Table of contents

 - Step 2: creating API usernames and passwords

-The Ongoing Warehouse Management System exposes an Application Programming Interface (API) which allows third parties to integrate directly with your Ongoing system.
-We have a developer page which contains technical information about the API.
+The Ongoing Warehouse Management System exposes several Application Programming Interfaces (APIs) which allow third parties to integrate directly with your Ongoing system.
+We have a developer page which contains technical information about our APIs.

 To allow someone to integrate with your system, there are two steps you must take: